-LOOKING for somewhere out of this world for the perfect escape in Spain this year?
+LOOKING for somewhere out of this world for the perfect escape in Spain?

 Want a place to really luxuriate and properly treat a loved one?

 Already know the Costas and the capital city?
-Well here is the Olive Press’ hand-picked guide of 20 places to check out in 2022…an amazing mix of mountain escapes, city palaces and wine estates.
+Well here is the Olive Press’ hand-picked guide of 20 places to check out …an amazing mix of mountain escapes, city palaces and wine estates.

 - La Donaira, El Gastor, Cadiz